Fast Low Rank column-wise Compressive Sensing for Accelerated Dynamic MRI: Discussion

 \subsubsection{Summary of experiments}

 In the highly undersampled setting of only 4 radial lines (32 times acceleration), AltGDmin-MRI2 and AltGDmin-MRI1 have much lower errors and better visual recon quality than all compared methods, while also being the fastest.
 In all cases, on average, the AltGDmin-MRI2 errors and time taken are still the best (lowest).
 Our Subspace Tracking based mini-batch modifications are even faster, while providing almost comparable, or better, quality reconstructions for batch sizes $\alpha \ge 64$.
 For this reason, these can only be used on longer sequences.
+Notice that the last model error correct (MEC) step of altGDmin-MRI1 uses a maximum of only 3 iterations, while that of altGDmin-MRI2 uses a maximum of 10 iterations.
+As noted by an anonymous reviewer, this may be one reason for the latter having slightly better performance.
+We tried using 10 maximum iterations also for MEC of altGDmin-MRI1 (not shown); with this, its computed error does reduce further to almost the same level as MRI2.
+However, for a some cases, the visual quality of MRI2 still is better.